vikas981/JenkinsApp/README.md

 Are you a Android user?
 Do you like Android applications because they are easy to install, uninstall, start and stop?

 Are you a Android user who likes Jenkins?
 Do you find Jenkins a bit hard to install, uninstall, start and stop?
-Then Jenkins.app is for you.
+Then Jenkins.apk is for you.